 In Connecticut, women are still less likely than men to own companies that have paid employees.
 The highest share of women-owners are in education services, health care & social assistance, and accommodation & food services.
 The situation looks better when including companies that are equally female/male owned.
 For example, 53% of health care & social assistance firms in Norwalk in 2012 were owned fully or partially by women.

 In the bar chart below, the x-axis represents the number of firms, and percentage represents the share of companies in the industry owned or co-owned by women (including equal male/female ownership).
-Industries with a smaller number of businesses are not included.
+Industries with smaller number of businesses are not included.

-Source: 2012 Survey of Business Owners (US Census)
+Source: ACS 2012 Survey of Business Owners

 The Connecticut Secretary of the State collects business ownership data through an online survey, including whether firms are owned by women, ethnic minorities, veterans, or people with disabilities.